How does Spirulina help improve digestion?

 5. Drink plenty of water: Increase water intake with spirulina supplements to support the elimination of toxins

-Precautions When Using Spirulina
+Precautions when using Spirulina

 Conclusion